awaken1988/baremetal/README.md

 ## aarch64-cpp-qemu
 Example of using c++ on aarch64.
 This example uses std::cout to print to qemu's serial console

+## arm-c-qemu
+Example which runs on qemu vexpress-a9.
+It also an example for using cmake for embedded

+## arm-cpp-qemu
+Example using cpp on embedded
+_Note: more fancy std functions like cout may fail due to missing crt runtime init_

+## mini-kernel
+_WIP_ Test Cpu Interrupts, MMU and other

 # Dependencies
 - cmake, make (or other generators)